 Police Fund Balance - The Police Fund Balance is the statutory fund into which all the receipts of the PCC are required to be paid and out of which all liabilities of the PCC are to be met, except to the extent that statutory rules might provide otherwise.
-These rules can also specify the financial year in which liabilities and payments should impact on the Police Fund, which is not necessarily in accordance with proper accounting practice.
-The Police Fund Balance therefore summarises the resources that the Commissioner is statutorily empowered to spend on his services or on capital investment.
+The Police Fund Balance therefore summarises the resources that the PCC is statutorily empowered to spend on services or on capital investment.